 Tech for Humanity Minor

 The development, role, and impact of technologies are closely intertwined with humanity.
-A comprehensive understanding of any technology includes awareness of the human dimensions of its creation, adoption, use, and effects in societal and cultural contexts.
+A comprehensive understanding of any technology—from analog and digital machines to artificial intelligence— includes awareness of the human dimensions of its creation, adoption, use, and effects in societal and cultural contexts.
 Students in the Tech for Humanity minor will explore the myriad ways that technology and humanity impact each other.

 Why do it?